mousepawmedia/devdocs/network/source/network/phabricator.rst

 Next is the **Mock History**, which shows thumbnails of all the images in the Mock.
-The number of inline comments on each image is displayed as a number in the upper-right corner of the thumbtail.
+The number of inline comments on each image is displayed as a number in the upper-right corner of the thumbnail.
 Click a thumbnail to view it full size.
 You'll notice that previous revisions are also visible on separate rows as you scroll the Mock History to the right.